• Opening Hours

 No.52-12, Taomi Ln., Puli Township, Nantou County 545, Taiwan (R.O.C.)

-During the earthquake, 60% of the buildings within Kobe were badly damaged, including Takatori Catholic Church, where the Jesus statue miraculously remained intact despite the utter devastation created by the earthquake.
-Believing that it was Jesus that made his power felt here, the locals then called for immediate renovation of the church.
-That was when Shigeru Ban stepped forward and offered his talent.
-Cardboard tubes were chosen as the main structural material.
-Although each paper tube weighs no more than 60 kg, they are able to support weight up to 1,500 kg each, equivalent to the weight of 20 people.
-With the help of 160 volunteers, this temporary church was built up in merely five weeks and named “Paper Dome,” serving as a sobering reminder of the catastrophe that brought people all together.
+During the earthquake, 60% of the buildings in Kobe were severely damaged, including the Takatori Catholic Church, where the statue of Jesus miraculously remained intact.
+The locals attributed this to a divine intervention and called for the immediate renovation of the church.
+Shigeru Ban stepped forward and offered his talent, using cardboard tubes as the main structural material.
+Despite each paper tube weighing no more than 60 kg, they were able to support weights of up to 1,500 kg, equivalent to the weight of 20 people.
+With the help of 160 volunteers, the temporary church, named ""Paper Dome (紙教堂),"" was built in just five weeks, serving as a reminder of the catastrophe that brought people together.

-However, as the number of residents continued to grow, this temporary church was no longer able to accommodate all the worshippers.
+However, as the number of residents continued to grow, the temporary church was no longer able to accommodate all the worshippers.
 In 2005, the local government decided to replace the old structure with a new concrete one.
-At that time, the president of New Homeland Foundation (新故鄉文教基金會) happened to be on a visit to Japan to attend a series of activities held to mark the 10th anniversary of the Kobe earthquake.
-Learning that the Paper Dome was soon to be torn down, the president made a proposal that this memorable building should extend its existence by being relocated to Nantou, which was most severely hit by the 921 Earthquake in 1999.
+At that time, the president of the New Homeland Foundation happened to be visiting Japan to attend activities marking the 10th anniversary of the Kobe earthquake.
+Learning that the Paper Dome (紙教堂) was soon to be torn down, the president proposed relocating the memorable building to Nantou, which had been severely affected by the 921 Earthquake in 1999.

-On 29 May 2005, the last service was held, and local residents bid farewell to the church that had helped them through the hard times.
-In 2008, Paper Dome found a new life and mission in the Taomi Community (桃米社區) of Puli Township and continues to soothe the victims of natural disasters.
+On May 29, 2005, the last service was held, and local residents bid farewell to the church that had helped them through hard times.
+In 2008, the Paper Dome (紙教堂) found a new life and mission in the Taomi Community of Puli Township, continuing to provide solace to the victims of natural disasters.

 Notice